 What paperwork do we need to bring?
 Most paperwork is completed online ahead of time using CampDoc.
 If you have trouble completing or uploading a form, please bring it to check -in.
-If your camper is going on an adventure trip, additional waivers may be required.
-These are provided at check-in.
+If paperwork is not completed prior to the start of camp, your camper will not be allowed to check-in until paperwork is completed.

 Can I bring my pet to check-in/check-out?
-No. Family pets are not allowed on any camp property, including during camp check-in and pick-up.
+No. Family pets are not allowed on any camp property, including during camp check-in and check-out.